awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

-# Tutorial: Configure App Mesh integration with Kubernetes<a name="mesh-k8s-integration"></a>
+# Getting started with AWS App Mesh and Kubernetes<a name="getting-started-kubernetes"></a>

 When you integrate AWS App Mesh with Kubernetes using the App Mesh controller for Kubernetes, you manage App Mesh resources, such as meshes, virtual services, virtual nodes, virtual routers, and routes through Kubernetes\.
 You also automatically add the App Mesh sidecar container images to Kubernetes pod specifications\.
 This tutorial guides you through the installation of the App Mesh controller for Kubernetes to enable this integration\.

 The controller is accompanied by the deployment of the following Kubernetes custom resource definitions: `meshes`, `virtual services`, `virtual nodes`, and `virtual routers`\.
-The controller watches for creation, modification, and deletion of the custom resources and makes changes to the corresponding App Mesh `[mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/meshes.html)`, `[virtual service](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_services.html)`, `[virtual node](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html)`, `[virtual gateway](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_gateways.html)`, `[gateway route](https://docs.aws.amazon.com/app-mesh/latest/userguide/gateway-routes.html)`, and `[virtual router](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html)` \(including `[route](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html)`\) resources through the App Mesh API\.
+The controller watches for creation, modification, and deletion of the custom resources and makes changes to the corresponding App Mesh [Service meshes](meshes.md), [Virtual services](virtual_services.md), [Virtual nodes](virtual_nodes.md), [Virtual gateways](virtual_gateways.md), [Gateway routes](gateway-routes.md), [Virtual routers](virtual_routers.md) \(including [Routes](routes.md)\) resources through the App Mesh API\.
 To learn more or contribute to the controller, see the [GitHub project](https://github.com/aws/aws-app-mesh-controller-for-k8s)\.

 The controller also installs a webhook that injects the following containers into Kubernetes pods that are labeled with a name that you specify\.
 + **App Mesh Envoy proxy** – Envoy uses the configuration defined in the App Mesh control plane to determine where to send your application traffic\.
 + **App Mesh proxy route manager **– Updates `iptables` rules in a pod's network namespace that route ingress and egress traffic through Envoy\.
 This container runs as a Kubernetes init container inside of the pod\.

 ## Prerequisites<a name="mesh-k8s-integration-prerequisites"></a>
++ An existing understanding of App Mesh concepts\.
+For more information, see [What Is AWS App Mesh?](what-is-app-mesh.md)\.
 + An existing understanding of Kubernetes concepts\.
-For more information, see [What is Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)\.
+For more information, see [What is Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) in the Kubernetes documentation\.
-+ An existing Kubernetes cluster running version 1\.13 or later\.
-If you don't have an existing cluster, you can deploy one using the [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) guide\.
++ An existing Kubernetes cluster running version 1\.14 or later\.
+If you don't have an existing cluster, see [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) in the *Amazon EKS User Guide*\.
 If you're running your own Kubernetes cluster on Amazon EC2, then ensure that Docker is authenticated to the Amazon ECR repository that the Envoy image is in\.
-For more information, see [Envoy image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html) and [Registry authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth) in the AWS documentation and [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) in the Kubernetes documentation\.
+For more information, see [Envoy image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html), [Registry authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth) in the Amazon Elastic Container Registry User Guide, and [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) in the Kubernetes documentation\.
++ App Mesh supports Linux services that are registered with DNS, AWS Cloud Map, or both\.
+To use this getting started guide, we recommend that you have three existing services that are registered with DNS\.
+The procedures in this topic assume that the existing services are named `serviceA`, `serviceB`, and `serviceBv2` and that all services are discoverable through a namespace named `apps.local`\.

+  You can create a service mesh and its resources even if the services don't exist, but you cannot use the mesh until you have deployed actual services\.
 + The AWS CLI version 1\.18\.116 or later or 2\.0\.38 or later installed\.
 To install or upgrade the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
 + A `kubectl` client that is configured to communicate with your Kubernetes cluster\.
 If you're using Amazon Elastic Kubernetes Service, you can use the instructions for installing `[kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)` and configuring a `[kubeconfig](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)` file\.
 + Helm version 3\.0 or later installed\.
-If you don't have Helm installed, you can install it by completing the instructions in [Using Helm with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html)\.
+If you don't have Helm installed, see [Using Helm with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html) in the *Amazon EKS User Guide*\.

+The remaining steps assume that the actual services are named `serviceA`, `serviceB`, and `serviceBv2` and that all services are discoverable through a namespace named `apps.local`\.

 ## Step 1: Install the integration components<a name="install-controller"></a>